React nodes

 That why exactly is this casing used will be explored in the chapter React Events where we'll learn more about how events work in React and why they use W3C's SyntheticEvent

-API instead of the native events.
+API instead of native events.

 Anyways, now that we know that onClick